sinedied/articles/articles/angular/ng-lite/ng-lite-1.md

 ## What about testing?

 You may have noticed that this template doesn't include any testing tools.
-That may be fine for learning and personal projects, but it's not a good idea for a production app to skip on unit testing.
+This is fine for learning and personal projects, but it's not a good idea for a production app to skip on unit testing.

 While the default Angular starter includes unit tests, it makes use of the older and clunky [Karma](https://karma-runner.github.io)/[Jasmine](https://jasmine.github.io) combo for unit testing.